JManzur/proxmox_ubuntu_cloud_template/README.md

 ```
 > :warning: Change the values accordingly

-In the end this should be your folder structure (images folder is excluded):
+Your folder structure should look like this (images folder is excluded):

 ```bash
 ├── ansible_apply.sh